What Currency Pairs Move the Most? - The Most Liquid Currency Pairs

 Therefore volume for the most traded currency pairs is:

-Other Currency Pairs Combined = 33 percentage% of all turnover
+Other Currency Pairs Combined = 33 percentage of all turnover

-Best FX Pairs to Trade: Because the major currency pairs are the most traded currency pairs, many experienced forex traders only trade the major currency pairs because these are highly liquid and their movement tends to be more predictable.
+Best FX Pairs to Trade: Because the major currency pairs are the most traded currency pairs, many experienced forex traders only trade the major currency pairs because these are highly liquid and their market movement tends to be a bit more predictable.
 This makes these major currencies; USD, EUR, GBP, JPY and CHF the best to analyze using analysis as they are the most liquid and the most traded currency pairs.

-The greater the liquidity, the more the volatility, volatility means a currency is likely to move in a trend in one particular direction & when the prices are heading in a particular direction it's easier to make money as opposed to when prices are not heading in a particular direction - range market.
+The greater the liquidity, the more the volatility, volatility means a currency is likely to move in a trend in one particular direction & when the prices are heading in a particular direction it's easier to make money as opposed to when prices aren't heading in a particular direction - range market.

-Study More Tutorials & Lessons:
+Study More Tutorials and Courses: